IsaacBoSim/bop-it/README.md

   - 4: button
 - Place buttons in the slotted holes on the game controller case.
 - Connect the knobs to the case using elasic bands.
+- Close the case and secure using case closing caps

 ![BopIt.png](BopIt.png)